 Undergraduate research is fostered in the Hedin lab – many prior undergraduates have co-authored papers, given talks at national meetings, and have won various other awards.
 I am very proud to have helped facilitate these student accomplishments.

-Steven M. Thomas and M Hedin.
+Thomas SM, M Hedin.
 2006.
 Natural history and distribution of the enigmatic southern Appalachian opilionid, Fumontana deprehendor Shear (Laniatores: Triaenonychidae), with an assessment of morphological variation.
 Zootaxa 1242, 21-36